 Eberhardt is a social psychologist who studies race, crime, and criminal justice.
 Her early work focused on how unconscious racial bias affects what and how people see.
 She found that people are more likely to associate weapons with photos of Black faces.
 And she showed that defendants with strong Black features are twice as likely to get the death penalty as those who look more European.
-Eberhardt also studies bias in law enforcement–one of the gravest problems the nation faces.
-Black Americans are pulled over for routine traffic stops far more often than whites, for example.
+Eberhardt also studies bias in law enforcement and found that Black Americans are pulled over for routine traffic stops far more often than white Americans, for example.
 They are also more often handcuffed and arrested.
-In the criminal justice system, Black men are incarcerated at a rate six times that of whites.
+In the criminal justice system, Black men are incarcerated at a rate six times that of white men.
 Eberhardt found that learning about these disparities doesn’t change hearts and minds.
 Instead, it tends to make people double down on the very practices that create them.

 Tatum is a clinical psychologist, teacher, and president emerita of Spelman College, the oldest historically Black women’s college in the U.S. Her work focuses on the psychology of racism, racial identity, and the urgent need for frank talk about both.
-Her classic book, “Why Are All the Black Kids Sitting Together in the Cafeteria? and Other Conversations about Race” is a thoughtful and nuanced look at these subjects.
-For example, she explores why students of color stick together in white spaces.
-One reason is exclusion and racism.
-The other has to do with the way teens think about belonging.
-If society tells them they belong one place and not another, it makes sense they would bond with those who get the same messages and have the same experiences.
-Tatum says this can be a good thing, a source of support in a world that often doesn’t provide it.
-She argues that developing racial identity is essential for all kids and that talking about it is crucial if we are to bridge racial divides.
+Her classic book, “Why Are All the Black Kids Sitting Together in the Cafeteria? and Other Conversations about Race,” is a thoughtful and nuanced look at these subjects.
+She argues that developing racial identity is essential for all kids and that talking about it is crucial to bridge racial divides.

 White was a clinical psychologist, teacher, and activist.
 His 1970 article “Toward a Black Psychology” was the first to describe a psychology specifically for Black people.
 White argued this was essential because mainstream psychology didn’t reflect or understand the lived experience of Black individuals.
 Eurocentric psychology was also prone to see people of color as inferior and damaged by racism.
 White’s writings inspired the creation of ethnic studies programs and cross-cultural psychology, which looks at the effect of culture on behavior.
-Known as the “godfather of black psychology,” he helped found the Association of Black Psychologists and California’s Education Opportunity Program, which makes college possible for tens of thousands of underserved kids.
-He also supported and mentored countless students.
+Known as the “godfather of black psychology,” he helped found the Association of Black Psychologists and California’s Education Opportunity Program.
 His oldest daughter, Lori White, says he was the kind of person “who never lost track of anyone he met, even if he met that person just one time.”